speakeasy-api/moonshine/README.md

 💡 **Tip**: This prevents typos and helps you discover available utilities without leaving your editor!

-The package is built with [vite](https://vitejs.dev/), and is distributed in both [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) and [CommonJS](https://nodejs.org/api/modules.html#modules-commonjs) formats.
+The package is built with [vite](https://vitejs.dev/) and distributed as **pure TypeScript**.
+Consumers using Vite will transpile the TypeScript on-the-fly, eliminating the need for a separate build step when linking the library locally.

 ### Using Tailwind Merge